onqtam/headjack/src/topics.md

 today's media is an attention hijacker - one that shows us what is salient to us, but not necessarily what's true

-> "The media's the most powerful entity on earth.
-They have the power to make the innocent guilty and to make the guilty innocent, and that's power.
-Because they control the minds of the masses." - [Malcolm X](https://www.goodreads.com/quotes/74430-the-media-s-the-most-powerful-entity-on-earth-they-have)

 Current social media is garbage- garbage in, garbage out

 We as a society dont know ourselves en masse - only a few companies are in that position